margo/specification/system-design/specification/margo-management-interface/device-capabilities.md

 Devices MUST provide the Workload Fleet Management service with its capabilities and characteristics.
 This is done by calling the Device API's `device capabilities` endpoint.
 Reporting the device capabilities is the final step in the onboarding of the device's client.

+The reported capabilities represent only the subset of device resources delegated exclusively to Margo for workload placement and reconciliation, and do not necessarily reflect the device's total physical capacity.
+The mechanisms used to isolate, reserve, and preserve these resources for exclusive Margo use are implementation-specific and outside the scope of this specification.

 To ensure the WFM is kept up to date, the device's client MUST send updated capabilities information if any changes occur to the information originally provided (i.e., additional memory is added to the device).

 - Requests to this endpoint MUST be authenticated using the HTTP Message Signature method as defined in the [Payload Security](../margo-management-interface/api-requirements-and-security.md#payload-security-method) section.